-- 1. The Applicant shall identify land lots and sites within the Project boundary, which, due to their past or present land uses, are potential contaminated sites.
-A detailed account of the present activities and past land use history in relation to possible land contamination shall be provided. - 2.
-If any potential contaminated land lots/sites are identified, the Applicant shall carry out the land contamination assessment in accordance with sections 3.1 and 3.2 of Annex 19 of the TM accordingly.
+- 1. The Applicant shall identify all land lots/sites within the Project site which, due to their past or present land uses, are potentially contaminated sites.
+A detailed account of the present activities and all past uses history in relation to possible land contamination shall be provided. - 2.
+If any potential contaminated land lots/sites are identified, the Applicant shall carry out the land contamination assessment in accordance with Annex 19 of the EIAO-TM accordingly.

-Appendix F
+Appendix F and Appendix G